-- Diagnosing and treating acute and chronic illness
+- Diagnosis and treatment of acute and chronic illnesses;

-The SBHCs are located on school grounds and are open and operating when the kids are in school.
+SBHCs are located on school grounds and are open and operating when kids are in school.
 As a result, students are back in class faster than if they had sought health care in a non-SBHC setting.
-Additionally, parents do not need to take time off work in order to transport the sick student to a doctor.
+Additionally, parents do not need to take time off work in order to transport a sick student to the doctor.
 SBHCs provide accessible, comprehensive, and confidential health care services to Oregon youth through public and private partnerships (e.g. schools, health departments, community providers, hospitals).

 Oregon's SBHCs are staffed by trained, licensed professionals deeply committed to serving the health care needs of young people.
 Numerous required protocols are in place in order to maintain a high standard of care.
 Taking that a step further, Oregon SBHCs have certification standards to reduce site-to site variability.
-For more information, please view Oregon SBHC Certification Standards.
+For more information, please view the current Oregon SBHC Standards for Certification